joaohoffmann/ballot-box-project/README.md

 # projeto__urna

-Eletronic urn porject with a complete user interface, but it doesnt have a back-end code.
+Electronic ballot box project with a complete user interface, but it doesnt have a back-end code.